cgmb/guardonce/docs/PatternLanguage.md

 Returns the file's basename.

 ### path
-If recursive, returns the file's path relative to the root directory given to the program.
-If not recursive, returns the path to the file given when invoking the program.
+Returns the file's relative path.

-Takes an optional argument specifying how many parent directories to include.
-Negative values instead specify how many parent directories to remove.
-When an argument is provided, the result is equivalent to `path | parents <N>`.
+Takes an optional argument specifying how many parent directories to include or remove.
+With no argument, all parent directories are included.
+A positive argument includes that many directories and removes all others, while a negative argument removes that many directories and includes all others.
+When an argument is provided, `path <N>` is equivalent to `path | parents <N>`.

+Negative arguments are particularly useful for trimming off parts of the relative path that were merely for navigating to the project root directory.

 | Command |       File        |      Output       |
 |---------|-------------------|-------------------|